How should a pastor’s wife dress and other hooey.

 I want to know my Savior…for real.
 I want to be like He is.

 I want to love others the way He does.
-I want to be so close to Him I hear His still, small voice guiding, directing, convicting me throughout my day.
+I want to be so close to Him I hear His still, small voice guiding, directing, and convicting me throughout my day.

 I love laying on my husband’s chest and hearing his heartbeat.